misotanni/misotanni.github.io/fjs/en/rules.md

 4. All notes under the transposition line have its FJS pitch shift **added** to its pitch shifts as applied by FJS accidentals and key signatures.

+## More Experimental Features (\*)

+From this point onwards, the FJS is open source!
+Make new shorthand features if you feel they are needed.
+You can make entire FJS dialects with nonstandard radii of tolerance (the calculator has a function for that), using commas for every odd limit rather than just every prime limit, or even having all positive accidentals be upward and all negatives be downward.

+I'm not a stubborn original creator who won't let anyone modify their work if the changes benefit the work.
+The FJS used to have so many bad features, some of which have gone through last-minute changes or removals.
+If you think you've made a nice new feature, share it with me by e-mail and I'll be happy to add it here.

 ## Examples

 The following two notes are G♭<sup>7</sup><sub>5</sub> and F♯<sup>5</sup><sub>7</sub> respectively.